- Due to the low cost of entry, silver bullion can be a great entry point for new precious metals investors

 Self-directed IRAs have the same tax advantages as any other IRA with one difference: the investments are managed by yourself.
 That means you have a broader range of options for investments, including hard assets such as precious metals.

 A Silver IRA is, to put it simply, a self-directed IRA in which you decide to include some sort of silver investment.
 That way, if you choose to sell your silver in the future, your gains will be tax-free, as long as you keep the money in your IRA.

-If you are willing to liquidate your assets, please do consider selling them to us.
-Our team is constantly buying silver and will provide you with quick payments at industry leading rates.
+Also, if you are willing to liquidate your assets, please do consider selling them to us.
+Our team is constantly buying silver and will provide you with quick payments at industry-leading rates.

-To get more information regarding our buyback process and pricings, click here.
+To get more information regarding our buyback process and pricing, click here.